 Just a few hours after the wedding, the newlyweds set off on the first part of their long journey to the Swan River Colony.
 After staying in London and Gosport and weeks of waiting for their ship to be ready, Georgiana had no idea that a five month voyage lay ahead.
 She was already pregnant when the ship sailed in October and by February she was making baby clothes.
 After months of headaches and sickness, recording the monotony and deprivation of daily life aboard ship in her journal, she felt there was nothing more of interest to write.
 Her entry for 22nd February reads like something we might write in a diary today.
 ‘It is so stupid.
 I shall not write any more until I arrive at Swan River.’

-After a few days’ sail a small party anchored at what is now Augusta in southwest Western Australia, the settlers’ group made up mainly of three families and their servants.
+After a few days’ sail a small party anchored at Taalinup, named Augusta by the British, in southwest Western Australia.
+There were several families and their indentured servants, a few individuals and a very small military detachment.
 It was the beginning of ten years of hardship and tragedy.
 Georgiana’s first daughter was born in a tent on the beach soon after she landed in Augusta and died a few days later, not the only child she would lose.
 The settlers almost starved in the first year when government supplies failed to arrive.
-Making a life so far from Perth was a struggle for everyone and in the end the huge trees that had seemed to promise fertile land were the farmers’ greatest adversaries.
+Life was a struggle for everyone and in the end the huge trees that had seemed to promise fertile land were the farmers’ greatest adversaries.
 But, for Georgiana, there were many consolations.

-It wasn’t long before she began to look more closely at the indigenous flora of the south-west, growing around her cottage on the banks of the Blackwood River.
-She began collecting botanical specimens, adding them to her collection of dried flowers, and also sent them to her family and friends.
-When she received an invitation to do the same kind of work for Captain James Mangles RN, a very successful collector in England, it changed her life.
+It wasn’t long before she began to look more closely at the indigenous flora of the south-west, growing around her cottage on the banks of the Goorbilyup (Blackwood River).
+She began collecting botanical specimens, adding them to her old collection of dried flowers, and also sent them to her family and friends.
+When she received an invitation to do the same kind of work for Captain James Mangles RN in London, a wealthy relative of the governor, it changed her life.
 There was very little personal time for any woman in the colony and simply putting food on her family’s table kept her busy from dawn until long after dark but she put her mind to acquiring the new knowledge and skills a botanical collector needed to do the best job possible.

-When other settlers moved further north to the Vasse (now Busselton) the Molloys stayed in Augusta and tried to carry on but eventually they moved too, leaving behind the garden that Georgiana had created there.
-The Molloy family moved into ‘Fairlawn’ at their grant on the banks of the Vasse river, and Georgiana began work on another garden as she continued collecting for Mangles.
+When others in the community moved further north to the the Undalup (Busselton) area, known as the Vasse by the British, the Molloys stayed in Augusta and tried to carry on but eventually they moved too, leaving behind the garden that Georgiana had created there.
+The Molloy family moved into ‘Fairlawn’ on the banks of the Vasse river, and Georgiana began work on another garden as she continued collecting for Mangles.

 Each time Georgiana gave birth she suffered dangerous consequences from a recurring medical condition but she was always back on her feet and out in the bush collecting as soon as possible.
-When she was too weak to walk or ride, she sent her young daughters or the Aboriginal workers from the farm to collect specimens for her.
+When she was too weak to walk or ride, she sent her young daughters or local Wadandi Noongar women to collect wildflowers and seeds for her.
 When she died in 1843 after the arrival of a sixth daughter, she was thirty-seven.
-Georgiana was only collecting for Mangles during the last six years of her life but today her important specimens are archived in the world’s most significant herbaria including Kew and Cambridge University.
+Georgiana was only collecting for Mangles during the last six years of her life but today her important specimens are archived in the world’s most significant herbariums.